yoghurts-sy/todolist/README.md

 # todolist
 Welcome to star this little tiny project.
-It is a small but easy for you to learn how to build a basic framework via Vue2.0 and SpringBoot.
-You probably could learn something from this if you are the very first time to get started with Vue2.0 and SpringBoot.
+It is a small but friendly for you to learn how to build a basic framework via Vue2.x and SpringBoot.
+You probably can learn something from it if you are the very first time to initiate a project with Vue and SpringBoot.
 ## feature:
 * login and signup
 * add task, edit task and del task